Brain.fm – Does It Really Work?

 Below are a few more reviews from other Brain.fm users.

 Sometimes, having too many options is a bad thing.
-If you simply want some music playing in the background as you work, try focusmusic.fm.
+If you simply want some music playing in the background as you work on something that requires your brain to focus, try focusmusic.fm.
 You only have four channels to choose from: electronic, downtempo, classical, and rain.

 Within these channels are several tracks, and you can skip to the next one by clicking the fast-forward button.
 You can also let the tracks shift automatically and focus on your work.